• About

 next article: The Estria Foundation: Mele Murals

 My name is Heather and “I’m just a little Hawaiian and a homesick island girl.”
-I am a proud and thankful mom to the most beautiful boy; the daughter of an authentic Kodak hula girl and an old school local longboarder; a sunshine junkie, and a Titan.
+I am a proud and thankful mom, daughter of an authentic Kodak hula dancer and an old school local longboarder, sunshine enthusiast, Titan, and a Trojan.
 READ MORE...

-FEATURED BOOKS
+FEATURED BUSINESS

 NATIVE HAWAIIAN SCHOLARSHIPS